 It appears from the deeds of 29 Gillingstool that William Hendy had sold the property by 1853.
 Certainly there is a document of that date which says that the land on which South View and later Killiney were both built was owned by William Councell.
 William owned considerable property in Thornbury.
 He died in 1884.
 Click here to read more about William Henry Councell.

-We have no record of any of the subsequent owners of this property but as it became the home of the Liddiatt family for about 80 years, we have assumed that at some point they must have bought it.
+We have very few records of any subsequent owners of this property but it eventually became the home of the Liddiatt family for about 80 years’.
+The 1929 rate book shows that it was then owned by ‘Miss M. C. Liddiatt’.
+This was Maureen Cecilia Liddiatt (see below).

 Killiney is the name of a seaside resort and suburb in the Dublin Bay area and it is noteworthy that Henry Liddiatt’s second wife Mary Bernice had connections with that part of Ireland.